 - You can only write so much in your push notification message.
-Images help you provide added context to your users as well as increase the visual appeal of your notifications.
+Images and videos help you provide added context to your users as well as increase the visual appeal of your notifications.

 - Rich push notifications are different from standard push notifications because unlike the latter, they enable you to add up to 3 clickable links on your notification – the notification itself and 2 CTAs.
-Multiple CTAs help in landing users to different pages for every option chosen.
+If you have more than one landing page where you want to send your subscribers, multiple CTAs can help you achieve that.
 And, it also helps you understand what kind of CTA copy users find most interesting and click on.

 - Words sometimes fail to convey the intended emotions, especially when you have to adhere to the character limitations set by Google Cloud Manager (GCM).
 This is where emojis come into play – they have their own charm and influence.
 With an array of emojis available to be used today, your push notification can convey its theme and message with just one glance.
 Emojis also help you ensure that your users receive notifications in the exact emotional tone you want them to.
 They also eliminate the use of too much text, thus conveying the exact message even to users who may not read the entire text.
 Plus, seeing positive emojis in push notifications urges them to click on your notification.